 Each child enrolled in the program receives a new, age-appropriate book every month from enrollment through five years of age.
 From their first book, “The Little Engine That Could”, through the last book of the series, “Look Out Kindergarten Here I Come,” all books are reviewed and selected by a panel of experts.

 With United Way covering the cost of enrollment for many children, Imagination Library is especially valuable to low-income families who may find books to be an unaffordable luxury.
 However, the number of children we can enroll is determined by the amount of generous donations we receive.
-If funding is not available, children are placed on a waiting list.

 Studies show that if a child can read at grade level by the time she or he is in fourth grade, they increase their chances of succeeding in middle school and graduating on time from high school.
 This program gets children excited about reading and before they even enter kindergarten, they can have their own personal library.
 It also helps strengthen families by encouraging positive interaction between adults and children through shared reading.

 Developed in 1996 by writer and singer Dolly Parton, the Imagination Library is intended to encourage a love of reading and learning.
 Her impoverished childhood and father’s illiteracy inspired the country legend to create the program in her native Sevier County, Tennessee.
-Since then, the Imagination Library has delivered over 100 million books around the world, and on February 27, 2018, the 100 millionth book was dedicated to the Library of Congress.